loki3/flexagonator/docs/draw-apis.md

-  scale;    // [optional] number: scale factor (approximately the number of pixels on a leaf edge) rotation; // [optional] number: rotation (degrees) to apply when drawing captions; // [optional] DrawStripCaption[]: specify additional text to display on a given leaf }
+  scale;    // [optional] number: scale factor (approximately the number of pixels on a leaf edge) rotation; // [optional] number: rotation (degrees) to apply when drawing captions; // [optional] DrawStripCaption[]: specify additional text to display on a given leaf layer;    // [optional] 'all' | 'cuts' | 'folds': draw just a portion of the strip, default: all }

 // LeafContent